slimnate/blog/_posts/2021-04-18-site-setup.md

 pin: true
 toc: true
 ---
-This is the story all about how, my blog got hosted online now - I'd like to take a second just listen up, I'll tell ya how I became the host of a blog on github.
+This is a story all about how, my blog got hosted online now - I'd like to take a second just listen up, I'll tell ya how I became the host of a blog on github.

-(please ignore my terrible pardoy of the Fresh Prince theme song)
+(please ignore my terrible parody of the Fresh Prince theme song)

 1. TOC
 {:toc}